KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

 ## Verify WordPress Application

-Next, we will verify the wordpress site service we just delivered, along with the creation of RDS instance it depends on.
-We can start using the wordpress site by accessing the link of local-forworded port [(http://localhost:12345)](http://localhost:12345) we just configured in the browser.
+Next, we will verify the WordPress site service we just delivered, along with the creation of the RDS instance it depends on.
+We can start using the WordPress site by accessing the link of local-forwarded port [(http://localhost:12345)](http://localhost:12345) we just configured in the browser.

 ![wordpress site page](/img/docs/user_docs/getting-started/wordpress-site-page.png)

-In addition, we can also log in to cloud service console page to view the RDS instance we just created.
+In addition, we can also log in to the cloud service console page to view the RDS instance we just created.

 <Tabs>
 <TabItem value="AWS" >